bru32/MetSelect-SNAG-List/SNAG_2.md

 ![alt text](UndersizedCondenser.JPG "Undersized Condenser Selection")

 **Requierment:** In some instances the software has multiple options, but in this case it shows only one, we would like a minimum of
-3 units to be selectable
+3 units, per range, to be selectable

 **Example:** Currently used by MTC, as an example